Sunday, June 22, is a Code Orange Air Quality Action Day for Ozone in Delaware

 How to Prevent Backyard Mosquitos-zzzzz … slap.
 Sound familiar?
 The whine of buzzing mosquitoes followed by swats is a tell-tale sign of summer in Delaware.
 There's plenty you can do in your backyard to reduce populations of these pests.
 Our Mosquito Control Section has tips to share, along with the mosquitos to watch out for.

-On the Move – Delmarva Fox Squirrels in Delaware-Delmarva fox squirrels are rare in Delaware.
-Just because you haven’t seen one of these large, silver-gray, fluffy-tailed squirrels doesn’t mean you won’t – especially if you live in Sussex County.
-Our Division of Fish and Wildlife just moved 15 more into the area, as part of an ongoing translocation program.
+On the Move – Delmarva Fox Squirrels in Delaware-Delmarva fox squirrels are rare in Delaware, but just because you haven’t seen one of these large, silver-gray, fluffy-tailed squirrels yet doesn’t mean you won’t, especially if you live in Sussex County.
+The DNREC Division of Fish and Wildlife has moved 123 squirrels into the area over the past few years as part of a translocation program aimed at bolstering the formerly endangered species' numbers.

 Meet the Lemurs (and More!) at The Brandywine Zoo-They have long striped tails, intense eyes and they’re full of antics.
 Meet the lemurs – and the other animals - at the Brandywine Zoo’s new Madagascar Exhibit.